Kevin29Johnson/Kevin29Johnson/README.md

-- 🔭 I’m currently working on Data Science and ML based projects
+- 🔭 I’m currently working on NLP (LLM) based projects
-- 🌱 I’m currently learning NLP, MERN stack, TypeScript
+- 🌱 I’m currently learning NLP,Generative AI.
-- 👯 I’m looking to collaborate on ML based projects
+- 👯 I’m looking to collaborate on Data Science and ML based projects
 - 🤔 I’m looking for help with FrontEnd.
 - 📫 How to reach me: Linkedln https://www.linkedin.com/in/kevin-johnson-304929209/
 - 💬 Ask me about ML and Data Science.